InvertGames/uFrame.Documentation/about.md

 ## About

-This document tends to be an extensive, up-to-date guide to uFrame, crafted by community members and developers of uFrame.
+This document intends to be an extensive, up-to-date guide to uFrame, crafted by community members and developers of uFrame.

 ## Sections